waxwink/clustering/README.md

 ## Clustering
-This package focuses on clustering map markers in an efficient way by dividing the map in defined square spaces ($d) and assign each point to its own space.
+This package focuses on clustering map markers in an efficient way by dividing the map in defined square spaces and assign each point to its own space.

 ### instruction